How to Advertise on Tampa Bay Radio

 Step 1: Define A Key Marketing Objective for An Advertising Campaign on Tampa Bay Radio

 An effective advertising campaign on Tampa radio needs a specific marketing objective.
 The objective should correspond with an advertiser’s key challenges or opportunities.
 The objective will influence which radio stations to purchase, the length of the campaign, the timing of the advertising, as well as the length and the content of the commercials.

 It is possible that over time, a business could have many different marketing objectives, but it is a proven, best practice for each campaign to focus on one.
 The objective selected should be crucial to the continued success of the business.

 Marketing objectives typically fall into one-of-two categories: BRANDING or PROMOTION.

 Branding objectives focus on convincing consumers to believe something about a product or business.
-For instance, a financial planner in Hope Mills might want adults approaching retirement to regard her firm’s annuity plans as the safest way to ensure worry-free living.
+For instance, a financial planner in Clearwater might want adults approaching retirement to regard her firm’s annuity plans as the safest way to ensure worry-free living.

 Promotional objectives are used when a business owner’s goal is to encourage the target consumers to take a specific action, quickly.
-They are usually time sensitive with a specific call-to-action.
-For example, a Pizza Restaurant in St. Petersburg might want working moms to order take-out dinner on their way home from work taking advantage of a two-for-one promotion.
+They are usually time-sensitive with a specific call-to-action.
+For example, a pizza restaurant in Brandon might want working moms to order take-out dinner on their way home from work, taking advantage of a two-for-one promotion.

 A marketing objective should distinctly identify the target customer.
 Age and gender alone do not provide enough insight to determine radio station selection or commercial content.
 Examples of a well-defined target might be: